littlefish-foundation/the-vault/B. Project Catalyst/Funded Proposal Tracking/NewOrder Monthly Report 5.md

 The legal team is working on **1 - Legal status of LFF Action NFTs**.
 The status is pre-draft.
 We think it will be completed by the next report.

+Here's the Medium article we published on the previous research topic: https://medium.com/@littlefishfoundation/a-new-dawn-for-corporations-in-the-age-of-digitalization-daos-3917bd0608c0

 ### Module 2: Consultation and Educational Workshops
 Read about this module here: [[NewOrder - Modules#**Module 2: Consultation and Educational Workshops**]]